lilyosah/tech-knowledgebase/Design Patterns.md

 ### 🤹‍ Behavior
 #### 🤹‍ Template Method Pattern
+*Supports the case in which there is a general approach to doing a task but
+many possible variants.*

 ==Def:== "Uniformly encapsulate multiple varying strategies for same task". **Set of steps** is the same, implementation of steps is different

 **Typical implementation:** Inheritance, with sub-classes overriding abstract methods.
 Template method stays the same; helpers overridden in subclass

 #### 🤹‍ Strategy Pattern
+*Supports the case in which there is a general approach to doing a task but
+many possible variants.*

 ==Def:== "Uniformly encapsulate multiple varying strategies for same task". **Task** is the same, but many ways to do it
 - Must be good default strategies